jbx-protocol/juice-docs/docs/dao/process.md

 The JuiceboxDAO multisig ([`0xAF28bcB48C40dBC86f52D459A6562F658fc94B1e`](https://app.safe.global/home?safe=eth:0xAF28bcB48C40dBC86f52D459A6562F658fc94B1e)) executes approved proposals according to their specifications.

 - If approved proposals conflict with each other, more recently approved proposals take priority for the conflicting part.
-If they were approved at the same time, the proposal with more "Approve" votes takes priority.
+If they were approved at the same time, the proposal with more "For" votes takes priority.
 - Proposals are effective when they are approved on Snapshot unless they say otherwise.
 - Parts of proposals which are impossible to execute won't be executed.
 - The multisig can make small reasonable modifications to a proposal when interpreting it.